chrisicusicus/FSI-Build-a-Portfolio/README.md

-# lab-1.8.2-decorate-your-portfolio
+# Decorate Your Portfolio

-This is an activity for FSWD Lesson 1.8.1.
+This is an activity for FSD Lesson 1.8.2.

 Please refer to the Activity Guide in Canvas for directions.